Parad0xF/Nmap-Active-Host-Reconnaissance/Linux Edition/Readme.md

     <b>Let's explore the limitless possibilities of technology together!</b>
 </p>

-# Nmap Installation Guide for Windows
+# Nmap Installation Guide for Linux

 This repository provides a guide to install `nmap`, a network scanning tool, on Windows using PowerShell.